 As well, there are some freebies included from other bloggers, like some free stock photos and discounts to other programs.
 Nice!

-I bought Pinterest Ninja at the end of December.
-Even just setting up my business account upped my stats (they were kinda sad at this point).
+Even just setting up my business account upped my stats (they were quite sad at this point).

 I do recommend creating a new business account IF your niche does not align with your personal account.
 It is just easier than moving your personal stuff to “secret boards”, and makes it easier to share relevant pins later.

 I started following Megan’s directions, and then I got to Chapter Three “All about branding”, and I stopped.
-I kind of thought that I already had a “brand”, but Megan quickly showed me how to do it right!
+I kind of thought that I already had a “brand”, but Megan quickly showed me how to do it the right way.

-to create my brand elements, and create a smoother experience for visitors.
 I could actually “pin” point (ha! see what I did there?) an increase of traffic after I did all of this, and it continued to climb in bits daily.
-All of this basically took up my month of January.

 Megan gives you all of the information that you will need to create pins that convert (this is KEY), as well as all the tips, tricks, and strategies that you will need to start improving your traffic stats right away.